Resources for Business Practices

 What credentials do I need to have to engage in private practice?

-There is no "special" level of ASHA certification or state licensing to engage in speech-language pathology and/or an audiology private practice.
+There is no "special" level of ASHA certification or state licensing to engage in audiology and/or speech-language pathology private practice.
 ASHA certification and state licensure (where required) is sufficient for the private practice of either profession.
 State licensing information is available on ASHA's website.

 An occupational license may be required at your city or county level in order to operate a business.
 Check with your local government.